Empire of the Ants (film): Special effects

 As with most Bert I. Gordon films, the director himself oversaw most of the special effects.
 To create the effect of large ants, the director often used the technique of process shots, where close-up images of live ants were combined with images of the actors on set, reacting to the menacing insects.
-Another more crude effect used by Gordon was one he borrowed from his previous film Beginning of the End, where he would place live insects in a miniature set lined with still photographs of the location and let them crawl around.
+Another more crude effect used by Gordon was one he borrowed from his previous films King Dinosaur and Beginning of the End, where he would place live insects in a miniature set lined with still photographs of the location and let them crawl around.
 The shortcomings of this technique were highlighted in a scene where the ants are climbing the outside of a sugar refinery, and some of them appear to suddenly crawl off the building and walk vertically into the sky.
 When the film called for actors to be attacked by the ants, large rubber mock-ups were used, which were animated by crew members who wiggled the gigantic props in front of the camera.
 Joan Collins later said she did not like working with the ant props, as they bumped and scratched the actors, including herself.